SDN Logo

 What was the most difficult question?

-Students said the most difficult question asked at Oklahoma State University Center for Veterinary Health Sciences discussed various topics such as maintaining a professional presence on social media, handling client complaints, distinguishing between animal rights and animal welfare, addressing ignorance, and expressing aspirations for the field of veterinary medicine.
-Some respondents mentioned challenges with specific questions like discussing social media strategies, dealing with negative feedback about veterinarians, and recalling instances of taking a difficult stand or making unpopular decisions, with a few noting unexpected variations of common interview prompts.
+Students said the most difficult question asked at Oklahoma State University Center for Veterinary Health Sciences discussed maintaining a professional but personal presence on social media, handling client complaints about veterinarians, distinguishing between animal rights and animal welfare, addressing ignorance in people, and sharing aspirations for changing the field of veterinary medicine.
+Some respondents mentioned challenges with specific questions related to personal application summaries and scenarios requiring difficult decisions, while others found questions about ethical dilemmas to be particularly challenging.

 How long was the interview?